openharmony/iot_link/README.md

 ## Introduction<a name="section11660541593"></a>

 The IoT subsystem provides samples for integrating third-party SDKs.
-For details, see  [Third-Party SDK Integration](https://device.harmonyos.com/en/docs/develop/demo/oem_device_wifi_sdk-0000001054412155).

 ## Directory Structure<a name="section1464106163817"></a>